chiaratardioli/my-salesforce-journey/AI Slack Agent/readme.md

 I started by creating a new Trailhead Playground environment and retrieving the required Salesforce credentials and domain information needed for the Slack integration process.

 I reset the Salesforce password, retrieved the My Domain URL, and prepared the CRM environment for secure authentication between Salesforce and Slack.

-I also updated the United Oil Refinery Generators opportunity by extending the close date into the following month so Slackbot would have fresh opportunity data available for analysis.

 ![Salesforce Environment Setup](./images/ai-02-salesforce-environment-setup.png)